arjunrawal07/Project-6---Countries-API/README.md

-# Project-6---Countries-API
+# Around the World API

-## Intro to Countries API
+## Description

-Welcome to my Countries API.
-This API hosts country profiles with specific data on every country available in the [European Union's RESTCountries API](https://restcountries.eu/).
+This API hosts country profiles for the Around the World application with specific data on every country available in the [European Union's RESTCountries API](https://restcountries.eu/).

 Technologies used include Express, Mongoose, and MongoDB.